Leaning Tower of Dallas: Demolition

-On February 16, 2020, Lloyd D. Nabors Demolition used 300 pounds of dynamite to demolish the building to make room for a $2.5 billion mixed-use project by De La Vega Development for that property.
+On February 16, 2020, Lloyd D. Nabors Demolition used 300 pounds of dynamite to demolish the building to make room for a mixed-use project.
 The entire building collapsed except the core which housed the elevator shaft and stairwell.
 The core collapsed slightly at its base before settling with a slight lean.
-According to Artemio De La Vega, CEO of De La Vega Development, "The core settled into the basement probably, approximately...I'd say 35 to 40 feet down into the basement, which is basically what is holding the tower."

-After the demolition, Dallas-based Lloyd D. Nabors Demolition, said they had a multistep plan to bring down the rest of the building.
+After the demolition, additional multistep plans were in place to bring down the rest of the building.
 Demolition crews planned to use a combination of a wrecking ball to destroy the upper portion of the core and a high-reach excavator to knock down the rest of it.
 On February 24, the second phase of demolition began.
 When the wrecking ball hit the building it appeared to do no damage at all.
 The wrecking ball was about 3.5 feet tall and weighed 5,600 pounds, giving it a tiny appearance in photos and videos as it swung into the building.
 Local journalists, observers and admirers made fun of the slow-moving process on social media.
 After two weeks of demolition on March 3, the core collapsed and demolition of the building was complete.